Vital Statistics - Birth Database

 The Canadian Vital Statistics system operates under an agreement between the Government of Canada and governments of the provinces and territories.
 The Vital Statistics Council for Canada, an advisory committee set up by an Order-in-Council, oversees policy and operational matters.
 All provincial and territorial jurisdictions and Statistics Canada are represented on the Vital Statistics Council.
 Under the agreement, all registrars collect a specified set of data elements, although any of them may decide to collect additional information.

 The main form for the registration of a live birth is completed by the parents, who are responsible for filing it with the local registrar.
-Most provinces also require physicians (or other birth attendants) to report all births.
+Most provinces and territories also require physicians (or other birth attendants) report all births.

 The central Vital Statistics Registry in each province and territory provides data from birth registrations to Statistics Canada.
 The following statistical data items are reported for each birth by all provinces and territories for inclusion in the Canadian Vital Statistics system (non-exhaustive list):